lavininhamelo/express-sequelize-api/README.md

-# EXPRESS APP WITH SEQUELIZE ORM
+#TEMPLATE | EXPRESS APP WITH SEQUELIZE ORM
+Express API with Sequelize ORM, Cors and Exception Handler